2021-11-22

 Note the prompt, "you are logged in as a standard user.... read only".

 To run Device Manager as administrator, search "Control Panel".
 Right-mouse-click "Device Manager", and "Run as Administrator".
-Similarly, administrative credentials are now required to install software or viruses, and installs prompt for UAC permission.
+Similarly, administrative credentials are now required to install software or viruses.
+All new installs prompt for UAC permission.

 To run a Setup.exe as an elevated user, shift-right-mouse-click the .exe, and "Run as Administrator".

-When you get a UAC prompt, it asks for an account-name and password.
-Hesitate.
+Whenever you see a UAC prompt, asking for an account-name and password, hesitate.
 Decide if the install is safe.
-Ask yourself this question: Did I demand this action or did it magically appear.
+Ask yourself this question: Did I request this action or did it magically or unexpectedly appear?

 Wise people do not tell the children or non-computer-literate parents the administrative password.